 Why I LOVE Fasting for Wellness (almost as much as I love my castor oil packs!)

-Recent mind-blowing research discusses the awesome benefits of fasting1.
-Such as being a non-drug, non-supplement way to enhance your health (love that!).
+Recent mind-blowing research discusses the awesome benefits of fasting1 being a non-drug, non-supplement way to enhance your health (love that!).
 It improves your metabolism via balancing your day-night cycle, or circadian rhythm.
 It balances the good and bad bugs in your gut (a.k.a. the microbiome) and so much more!
 Here is why I love it so dearly:

 1. Is breakfast the most important meal of the day?
 No.

 I have found this NOT to be true.
-Many of us don’t crave breakfast in the morning, we just eat it because it is what we were told to do.
+Many of us don’t crave breakfast in the morning, we just eat it because it is what we were told we have to.
 Do you know that you have a self-regulating system in your body that TELLS YOU when you are hungry or not?

 Throughout naturopathic school I found myself forcing down smoothies or oatmeal for breakfast when I wasn’t hungry, but it was the ‘right’ thing to do and I wanted to be right.
 The result was I was making my body feel really wrong.